amefonaffia/static/README.md

 A Udacity project to create and run an instance on AWS, configure Jenkins, and create a pipeline to deploy a static website on S3.

 ## Known Issues with Jenkins install when following guide on AWS
 Key from jenkins site is not properly added, thus when running `sudo apt update` it produces GPG error.
-Please note the PUB keys in the error.
+Please note the PUB key in the error.

 To fix the GPG error, run the following commands;
 * Start by importing the GPG keys: